Timeless-H/Adv-Geo-Topics/README.md

 * MarkerCluster (a leaflet plugin for handling clustered markers. this plugin also has spiderfy capabilities for handling overlapping markers)

 ## Demo
-Here is a working demo:
+Here is a video of working demo:

 ## Illustrations
+An image of the homepage of the web mapping app where all the permits are displayed.
+When a search is run, the permits are filtered and the selected results are returned.
 ![Web map homepage](./homepage.png)